appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 🅾 - Partial
 ❌ - Missing (TODO)

-*   1 The Box2D b2Distance function doesn't always return two points, which is how it is normally in Godot Physics.
+*   *1 The Box2D b2Distance function doesn't always return two points, which is how it is normally in Godot Physics.
 So this logic is a bit harder to implement.

-*   2 Box2D doesn't support collision filtering where the layer and mask are asymetrically set(eg. one object collides with the other but the other doesn't receive any reaction force).
+*   *2 Box2D doesn't support collision filtering where the layer and mask are asymetrically set(eg. one object collides with the other but the other doesn't receive any reaction force).
 Other than that, everything else is supported.

-*   3 It is currently missing ununiform scaling of circles and capsules.
+*   *3 It is currently missing ununiform scaling of circles and capsules.
 For comparison, rapier offers a function that transforms the circle into a polygon in this case.

-*   4 Box2D is written with everything being a float.
+*   *4 Box2D is written with everything being a float.
 So in order to support this, a lot of changes need to be done.

+As can be seen here, right now Box2D is missing quite a few features that Godot Physics already has.
+Some can be implemented, eg. the shape scale and CharacterBody2D move_and_slide, some can't, eg. collision filtering.

+As for Rapier2D, it has a lot of extra features which both Godot and Box2D don't have, eg. SIMD, cross platform determinism.
+It's biggest weakness is the missing DampedSpringJoint2D which both Godot Physics 2D and Box2D have.

 # Performance